jason-ezenwa/jason-ezenwa/README.md

 I have a track record of architecting, developing and deploying highly efficient software, enhancing data visualization, and elevating online visibility through effective SEO.
 I have successfully delivered high-quality software solutions utilized by thousands of individuals across the blue collar, fintech, data, and lifestyle industries while working at LaborHack, Peppermint and Wynk Limited.

-FYI, I am currently working on [Zen](https://github.com/jason-ezenwa/zen-finance), you can have a look ;)
+FYI, I am currently working on [Zen](https://github.com/jason-ezenwa/zen-finance) and [Hunt Assistant](https://github.com/jason-ezenwa/hunt-assistant), you can have a look ;)

 When I'm not coding, you can find me watching football matches, playing video games, watching anime & TV shows, or reading comic books.
 I love exploring new things and learning new skills.